Griesbacher/TetrisBot/README.md

 # Tetris Bot
 **Disclaimer:** This is a fun/self educational project to play with Computer Vision and simple AI and does not aim to harm or manipulate any games.

-*The code has nearly no docs and still a lot of "tests", it maybe cleaned up in the future ;-)*

 ## Demo

 The following Youtube video shows the bot in action: